liuofficial/ADMM-HFNet/README.txt

 If you want to use the ADMM-HFNet as one of your comparison methods, please kindly cite the article : Shen D, Liu J, Wu Z, et al. Admm-hfnet: A matrix decomposition based deep approach for hyperspectral image fusion[J].
-IEEE Transactions on Geoscience and Remote Sensing, 2021, early access, doi:10.1109/TGRS.2021.3112181.
+IEEE Transactions on Geoscience and Remote Sensing, 2022, doi:10.1109/TGRS.2021.3112181.

 If you have other problems about the article or the codes, please contact us by this email: sdb_2012@163.com.
 Thanks for your support.